MMKCODE45/MMKCODE45/README.md

   - Planned and coordinated campus events, including concerts, social gatherings, and cultural activities.
   - Managed budgets and resources to ensure successful event execution.

-## 🌟 Fun Fact
+## Fun Fact

-- 🚗 I worked as an InDriver covering Greater Gaborone and surrounding areas for 3 months, navigating the city's bustling streets and meeting diverse people!
+Did you know?
+I once built a neural network to predict the best time to water plants based on weather data and soil moisture levels. 🌱🤖

 ## 📄 CV
 For a detailed look at my experience and skills, check out my [CV](link-to-your-cv).